zerihal/TestApi/README.md

-Sample minimal ASP.NET core API to test dynamic reflection preloaded Testable instances and posted assemblies containing these.
+Sample minimal ASP.NET core API to test dynamic reflection with preloaded Testable instances and posted assemblies containing these.

-Assemblies can be created and posted to the API with the Testable package (available from nuget.org) and creating an implementation of the TestableBase class.
+Assemblies can be created with the <b>Testable</b> package (available from nuget.org) and one or more implementations of the TestableBase class.
+These can then be tested by posting to the API using https://localhost:7286/UploadTestable (assuming default port and running locally) and the dll file within the form-data.